 - Contractual commitments from recipients to maintain appropriate security measures

-Our Services are directed towards college students and are not intended for children under the age of 18.
+Our Services are directed towards college students and professionals and are not intended for children under the age of 18.
 We do not knowingly collect personal information from children under 18.
-If we become aware that we have inadvertently collected personal information from a child under 18, we will take steps to delete such information as soon as possible.
+If we become aware that we have inadvertently collected personal information from a child under 18, or that personal information of an individual under 18 appears in a Networking Assistant Output, we will take steps to delete or remove such information as soon as reasonably practicable.

 If you are a parent or guardian and believe that your child has provided us with personal information without your consent, please contact us using the information provided in the “Contact Us” section below, and we will take steps to remove such information from our systems.

-Our Services may contain links to third-party websites, applications, or services that are not owned or controlled by us.
+Our Services, including Networking Assistant Outputs, may contain links to or information obtained from third-party websites, applications, platforms, databases, or services that are not owned or controlled by us.
 This Privacy Policy applies only to our Services.
-We have no control over and assume no responsibility for the privacy practices of any third-party sites or services.
+We have no control over and assume no responsibility for the privacy practices, availability, or content of any third-party sites or services.

 We encourage you to review the privacy policies of any third-party sites or services you visit or use to understand how they collect, use, and share your personal information.